edgio-docs/edgio-docs/guides/delivery/control/configure/caching_and_delivery.md

 - In existing configurations.
 - After you have selected a Published and Source Protocol while you are creating a new configuration.

-<Callout type="info">If you have not already saved the new configuration but you want to choose another Service Profile, you can do so by exiting out of the Create configuration screen and creating a new configuration by clicking the `+new` button.</Callout>
+<Callout type="info">If you have not already saved the new configuration but you want to choose another Service Profile, you can do so by exiting out of the Create configuration screen and creating a new configuration by clicking the **+ new** button.</Callout>

 If you wish to modify a Service Profile or migrate, add, or remove a Protocol Set for an existing configuration, contact your Account Manager.